stevezafeiriou/sensor-data-td/README.md

    - Check the wiring for the motor (`Input -> GPIO10`).
    - Verify that the vibration threshold is configured appropriately in the firmware.

+## TO DO LIST

+1. **FOR ESP32**:

+   - Add DEEP SLEEP mode to save power OR add a switch.
+   - Include OTA functionality, in order to program the device wirelessly.

+2. **FOR MODELS**:

+   - Include specific positions and clips to attach the components + the LilyGo.
+   - Maybe include an ON-OFF switch.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.